fnalways/terminus-docs/docs/manual/platform-architecture.md

 Olares provides flexibility in storage solutions tailored to both single-node and multi-node setups:

-- Local storage: Ideal for single-node deployments, offering the best read/write performance for local-only data like system logs.
+- Local storage (default): Ideal for single-node deployments, offering the best read/write performance.
-- [S3](https://aws.amazon.com/s3/): A cloud-based storage option for multi-node environments, or any S3-compatible service.
+- [S3](https://aws.amazon.com/s3/): A cloud-based storage option.
+Ideal for cloud deployment via S3 or any S3-compatible service.
-- [MinIO](https://min.io/): A self-hosted S3-compatible storage solution for on-premise deployments.
-Users can either set up a MinIO cluster through Olares or use an existing one.
+- [MinIO](https://min.io/): A distributed storage solution for self-hosted deployment.
+Users can either set up a MinIO cluster through Olares or mount an existing one.

 This approach ensures that applications have access to the necessary storage mechanisms, whether it's for local or distributed environments.

 ### Distributed key-value storage

-Olares uses [etcd](https://etcd.io/) as its distributed key-value store. etcd is integral for managing critical system data such as cluster state, configuration, and service discovery.
-Its high availability and strong consistency make it an excellent choice for distributed environments.
+Olares uses [etcd](https://etcd.io/) as its distributed key-value store. etcd is integral for storing and managing all cluster data for Kubernetes.

 ### GPU management